isolver/ioHub/docs/iohub/quickstart.rst

             computer=self.devices.computer

             # Read the current resolution of the displays screen in pixels.
             # We will set our window size to match the current screen resolution
             # and make it a full screen boarderless window.
             screen_resolution= display.getPixelResolution()

+            unit_type = display.getCoordinateType()
             # Create a psychopy window, full screen resolution, full screen mode,
             # pix units, with no boarder.
             myWin = FullScreenWindow(display)

             # Hide the 'system mouse cursor'
             mouse.setSystemCursorVisibility(False)